Skip to content

 By whimsical I mean, no realistic drawing, please.
 Let’s just have fun playing around.

-With this step by step tutorial, I’ll try to help you start drawing female faces today.
+With this step-by-step tutorial, I’ll try to help you start drawing female faces today.

 If you’re only a beginner, I promise you you’ll be further down the road to drawing the faces you love.